Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 !!! warning "Note"
     The private key should never be shared with anyone, not even with LUMI staff.
 It should also be stored only in the local computer (public key can be safely stored in cloud services).
 Protect it with a good password!
+Otherwise, anyone with access to the file system can steal your SSH key.

 ### Upload your public key